Updated June 2023

-In May a Viking cruise ship collided with a smaller sight-seeing vessel in Hungary.
+In May, a Viking cruise ship collided with a smaller sightseeing vessel in Hungary.
 The cruise ship pushed the much smaller boat under the water, resulting in a massive loss of life.
-In all 27 people lost their lives.
-Now, the captain of the cruise ship has been charged in connection with the tragedy.
+In all, 27 people lost their lives.
+Now, the cruise ship’s captain has been charged in connection with the tragedy.

 AOL.com reports that the captain of the cruise ship, 64-year-old Ukranian C. Yuriy, has been charged with “misconduct leading to mass casualties and 35 counts of failing to provide help in a disaster.”
 The boat which the cruise ship struck, the Mermaid, had 35 people aboard at the time of the collision.
 27 people lost their lives while the others survived.

 The details of the collision may be key to the cruise ship captain’s prosecution.
 The vessels collided under a major bridge in Budapest during a rainstorm.
 The AOL.com report indicates that the Mermaid was sailing under the bridge with the right-of-way when the cruise ship’s captain accelerated the ship.
 “The captain failed to pay sufficient attention, he did not focus on steering the ship for several minutes,” the report quotes the Hungarian prosecutor as saying.

 Yuriy, if convicted on all counts, could face two to 11 years in prison.
 He is currently on house arrest and wearing an electronic tracking device.